chaedotxyz/Moodot/README.md

 **Notes & Mood Tracker for Mac**

-You journal.
+You write.
 But sometimes you don’t want to re-read everything you wrote.
 You just want to know — how were you feeling that day?

 Moodot is a note-taking app that tracks your mood alongside every entry.
 Each note gets a mood on a color spectrum, from melancholy to euphoric.
 Simple, fast, and built for your emotional wellbeing.

 Write what’s on your mind, set your mood, and move on.
-Over time, the Mood Analytics view shows you exactly which moods you’ve visited most, and how often.
+Over time, the Mood Analytics view shows you exactly which moods you’ve visited most — and how often.

 ---